jordanconklin/job_helper/README.md

 - 🔍 Monitors GitHub repository for updates
 - 🚨 Sends Discord notifications for new job postings
-- ⏰ Checks every 5 minutes
+- ⏰ Checks every minute
 - 🔔 Sends test message on startup